Bobby's Logo

 REC'UP

-This swiss website is still developing products.
-They are proposing now one original soundbanks as the "R" Series.
+This swiss website is still developing products for old vintage synths.
+They are proposing now ten DX7 original soundbanks as the "R" Series.

 PATCHMAN MUSIC